GeirSmestad/VolViz/README.md

 ### GPU renderer

-* Add transfer function support
 * Add gradient support
-* Integrate TF editor and rendering parameters to renderer
+* Integrate rendering parameters to renderer
 * Phong shading
 * Integrate step size in a way that doesn't break the debugger
 * Fix sampling bug in transfer function sampling, where edge values are erroneously interpolated towards edge